bravin-onwonga/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 100-change_owner_and_group changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

 File 101-symbolic_link_permissions changes the owner and the group owner of _hello to vincent and staff respectively.

+File 102-if_only changes the owner of the file hello to betty only if it is owned by the user guillaume.